ustun/reactjs-introduction/README.md

 4. As React applications get more complex, for data management one can use Facebook's Flux library.
-We saw that the data should be concentrated as high as possible, with Flux, the data lives completely outside the components in structures called Stores and the components subscribe to the changes in the Stores, and sync their states with these stores.
+We saw that the data should be concentrated as high as possible.
+With Flux, the data lives completely outside the components in structures called Stores and the components subscribe to the changes in the Stores, and sync their states with these stores.